 Many university and county extension offices and community education organizations offer classes on backyard chicken keeping covering housing, diet, and general health in detail.

-Networking with others is a great way to get started and get help should a problem arise in your flock.
+Networking with others is another great way to get started and get help should a problem arise in your flock.
 Knowing other chicken keepers is also great for those times when you need a knowledgeable chicken pet sitter.